akeley98/MediocrePy/README.md

-# mediocre and MediocrePy
+# mediocre and MediocrePy (Work in progress!
+The documentation describes a library that does not yet fully exist)

-An aggressively average SIMD combine library (single-precision float array averages with sigma clipping),
+An aggressively average SIMD combine library (single-precision float array averages with sigma clipping), and a python interface for it.

+## Building

+I provided a makefile that uses clang as the C and C++ compiler.
+I used `clang version 3.8.0-2ubuntu4 (tags/RELEASE_380/final)` in development.
+You can change the compiler in the makefile, but this program is not exactly the most portable program: if you switch the compiler, be aware that the program uses Intel compiler style intrinsics (`__mm256_frobnicate_epu64`).
+Also, this program depends on `pthread` and `posix_memalign`.
+It's not designed with non-Unix systems in mind. `make bin/mediocre.so` should make the C library, `make bin/MediocrePy.so` should make the library needed by the python interface.

+There's only one header file for C programs for this library: `include/mediocre.h`.

 ## First, a word of warning